4insu/animal-classifier/README.md

 ## Results

-The model achieves impressive accuracy on the task of animal classification, with performance metrics detailed in the accompanying documentation.
-Evaluation metrics such as precision, recall, and F1-score provide insights into the model's performance across different animal classes.
+The model achieves an impressive accuracy of 92% and f1-score of 90% on the test set, trained over 10 epochs.
+Augmentation techniques were employed to effectively reduce overfitting, enhancing the model's ability to generalize to unseen data.
+By training for more epochs, there's a possibility of achieving even better accuracy and f1-score.

 ## Web Application Screenshots